U.S. Route 50 in Virginia: History

-US 50, also known in modern times for most of its mileage in Virginia as the John Mosby Highway and for a part as Lee-Jackson Memorial Highway, is steeped in history as a travelway.
+The portion of US 50 in Virginia is steeped in history as a travelway.
 Native Americans first created it as they followed seasonally migrating game from the Potomac River to the Shenandoah Valley.
 As English colonists expanded westward in the late 17th and 18th centuries, the Indian trail gradually became a more clearly defined roadway.
 First on horseback, and then in stage coaches and wagons, in colonial times, travelers from the ports of Alexandria and Georgetown (then in Maryland) followed it to Winchester at the lower end of the Shenandoah Valley for trade.
 Along the way, small settlements sprang up which provided lodging and provisions for travelers and trade centers for local farmers.

 During the American Civil War, the roads which became US 50 were an important travelway for troops, and were the site of significant battles and skirmishes.
 Among these, the Battle of Chantilly, the Battle of Aldie, as well as Arlington National Cemetery were all located close by.

 During the 19th century, the Virginia Board of Public Works encouraged and helped finance internal transportation improvements such as canals, turnpikes, and some of the earlier railroads.
 In 1806, the Little River Turnpike opened 34 mi of macadamized "paved" road from Alexandria to Aldie and the Aldie and Ashby's Gap Turnpike was formed in 1810 to operate a toll road westward to the crest of the Blue Ridge Mountains at Ashby's Gap.
 The Winchester and Berry's Ferry Turnpike extended from the Ashby's Gap to Winchester.